 “Mary is more blessed because she embraces faith in Christ than because she conceives the flesh of Christ.”

 She served as the ultimate role model for all Christians in her willingness to cooperate with God’s will.
 So while we rightfully acknowledge her as the Mother of God, the Theotokos, we also acknowledge her sanctity and her willingness to do God’s will.
 This is why another ancient name attributed to her will officially appear on the Church’s calendar for the first time this year.
-The day after Pentecost, May 21, the Church will be celebrating the memorial of Mary, Mother of the Church.
+The day after Pentecost, the Church celebrates the memorial of Mary, Mother of the Church.

 Why This New Feast Is Needed